bg-write/chatGPT-cheatsheet/README.md

   print("OpenAI API error:", error)
 ```

-All the above code under `try` executes when there are no issues.
-If there are any issues that come up, this `except` code kicks in.
+All the above code under `try` is executed when there are no issues.
+If there are any issues that come up, this `except` kicks in.
 This is an exception handler that'll print any errors to the user for future troubleshooting.

 ### Using `chat_ui.py`

-This an example of how to deploy a simple chatbot using ChatGPT locally in your web browser.
+This an example of how to deploy a simple chatbot locally in your web browser.
 The overall structure is similar to `chat_cli.py`, but it's worth nothing this major difference:

 ```python
 messages = [{